Skip to content

 The following is the acquisition scheme for the 60 PDUs required to maintain the PMP certification:

-Check out our “How to get 35 contact hours for PMP?” guide for more details on how to acquire this prerequisite in order to be eligible for the exam.
+Check out our “How to get 35 contact hours for PMP?” guide for more details on how to acquire this prerequisite to be eligible for the exam.

 Photo credit: PMI.org